othim/nn_mwpc/README.txt

 If you use link to MKL instead of GSL you need some additional tricks.
-This is worth is because you can expect a speedup in the solution of LS-equation by a factor 2-3 depending on the systems.
+This is worth is because you can expect a speedup in the solution of LS-equation by a factor 2-3 depending on the system.
 If you compile with the MKL flag in the makefile you will likely get errors that there are some missing shared library files.
 Sometimes even worse, you will just get segfaults...
 The solution is a combination of what follows depending on the system you use.